Seven Springs Mountain Resort

 Seven Springs Mountain Resort is an all-season resort located in the borough of Seven Springs, Pennsylvania.
-It has a relatively high elevation for a Pennsylvania ski area, at 3001 ft above sea level.
+It has a high elevation for a Pennsylvania ski area, at 2994 ft above sea level.
 Activities include biking, canopy touring, ziplining, sporting clays, fishing, hiking and golfing in the summer and skiing, snowboarding and snow tubing in the winter.
-The ski season at Seven Springs typically begins on the day after Thanksgiving and continues to mid-April, weather permitting.
+The ski season at Seven Springs typically begins in late November and continues to mid-April, depending on the weather.

-Seven Springs hosts events such as the adventure race Mud on the Mountain, Brewski Fest, Fireworks and Food Trucks, Rib and Wing Festival, Wine Festival, Autumnfest and Pond Skim.
+Seven Springs hosts events such as the adventure race Mud on the Mountain, Brewski Fest, Fireworks and Food Trucks, Rib and Wing Festival, Wine Festival, Autumnfest, Pond Skim and Toyotathon.

 In 2021, Seven Springs became part of Vail Resorts.